×

 If you have not spent a lot of time in Liege, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Liege, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Liege for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide financial stability in the future.
 However, buying a home also comes with additional costs such as maintenance, insurance, and property taxes.
 It also requires a significant upfront investment for the down payment and closing costs.
 Therefore, if you're not ready for these financial commitments, renting might be a better option.
 Renting a home in Liege offers more flexibility.
 It's a good option if you're not sure about your long-term plans or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as it doesn't require a large upfront investment.
 However, renting doesn't build equity and rental rates can increase over time.
 You also have less control over your living space when you rent, as you can't make significant changes without the landlord's permission.
 In conclusion, whether you should buy or rent a home in Liege depends on your financial situation, long-term plans, and personal preferences.
-It's important to carefully consider all these factors before making a decision," replied a member in Liege.
+It's important to carefully consider all these factors before making a decision," explained one expat living in Liege, Belgium.

 What cultural faux pas should I try to avoid making in Liege?